TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 4. Click the link to go to your dashboard.
 5. Click the plus sign to Create a new workspace.
 ![New Workspace Photo](create_workspace_photo.png)
-6. name your workspace and give workspace a description
+6. Name your workspace and give workspace a description
 7. Make your workspace private
 8. Click Create workspace
 ![Filled in workspace photo](create_new_workspace_photo.png)